Anggun: 2020–present: Further television works, music collaborations and acting debut

-Her latest duet with legendary Italian tenor Luciano Pavarotti made a great scene in European classical music market.
+Her duet with Italian tenor Luciano Pavarotti made a great scene in European classical music market.
 Anggun attended The 3rd BraVo International Classical Music Awards on April 2, 2021, at Bolshoi Theatre, Moscow, Russia.
 She made a performance with virtual image Luciano Pavarotti and sang "Caruso".
-Another special guest performers are ballerina Svetlana Zakharova, Grammy-winner Ildar Abdrazakov, young Russian pianists Kirill Richter and Ivan Bessonov, Ukrainian young tenor Bogdan Volkov, star of the Russian opera scene Albina Shagimuratova and performer of the youth troupe of the Bolshoi Theater Maria Barakova.
-The audience will also had performances performed by Italian opera singer Massimo Cavalletti, Uruguayan bass-baritone Erwin Schrott, young Japanese pianist Shio Okui, and honored opera singer from Kazakhstan Mayra Muhammad-kyzy.
-Korean star Yiruma and Chinese soprano Ying Huang performed via teleconference.
-Among the participants of the ceremony is Charles Kay, director of the international concert project World Orchestra for Peace.
-At that event, she received a Duet of the Year award because of her duet on "Caruso" performances across the globe.
-She continued the Italy tour concert that has been postponed due to COVID-19 pandemic.
-She started first in Sassuolo on 11 September 2021 and she visited Palazzo Dulcale.
-She performed at Piazzale della Rosa and Valentina Tioli was the opening act.
-On 12 September 2021, Aquileia was her next destination to visit and she performed at Piazza Capitolo di Aquileia.
+At that event, she received a Duet of the Year award because of her duet on "Caruso" performances.
+She continued the postponed Italy tour concert, starting in Sassuolo on 11 September 2021 and she visited Palazzo Dulcale.
+She performed at Piazzale della Rosa.
+On 12 September 2021, she performed at Piazza Capitolo di Aquileia.